Review & Submission Policies

 - We do not accept unbound galleys.

-- We still will not accept PDF or other electronic versions of picture books.
+- We do not accept PDF or other electronic versions of picture books.
 That includes picture book Apps.

 - We will consider a PDF or e-book version of a middle grade or young-adult book as long as we ALSO receive a hard copy (market, review, or ARC).
 This will allow us to do more with technology for those who have computer tools, but not leave out those who don’t.

 - We will accept audiobooks on a case-by-case basis.

 - The book must be on the market at least nine months OR you must be willing to wait longer than a few months for a review.
 Our review model doesn’t work well with books that are getting buzz “now.”
 Our books are matched to audience interests and reading level.
 Making that match takes time.
 Authors and publishers patient enough to wait for reviews enjoy the “second life” that comes with reviews that come a little later.